olofer/quadrille/readme.md

 Available demo applications at this time:
 1. Bouyant quadrilateral object bopping in water waves (on-load default).
+2. Self-gravitating system of particles which also repel when too close to one another.
-2. A "do nothing" category.
+3. A "do nothing" category.

 Run directly online (or clone and run `index.html` locally):
 - https://raw.githack.com/olofer/quadrille/main/index.html